alannatodd/davis_epi_raspi/guides/rename_usb.md

 2. Rename the USB to be `DUAL DRIVE`, which will be covered in this guide

 ## Rename Process using mlabel
+**Note**: This may not work on its own for all USBs - in which case, you will need to do the **Rename process using gparted** below this
 Using a Raspberry Pi:
 1. Plug in the USB you want to rename
 2. Open terminal